ALL GOODS AND SERVICES SUPPLIED ARE SUBJECT TO THE COMPANY’S TERMS AND CONDITIONS OF SALE.

 The final Project will be published to the Client’s hosting service (required to be hosted with The Company’s hosting service) upon receipt of final payment.
 The Client understands that The Company’s hosting services require a separate contract.
 The Client agrees to utilize The Company’s hosting and domain service with all new and outstanding domains names and hosting requirements where internet orientated work is carried out by The Company.
 The Client allows The Company full access to the Client’s account via CPanel and FTP.
 The Client will be solely responsible for any and all hosting service charges.

 All Maintenance Orders are under a contractual obligation for the term specified in the relevant Maintenance Package.
+If not specified then a minimum of 6 months.
 After the contracted term is completed, maintenance will automatically be charged and completed on a monthly basis until a request for cancellation.

 The Client understands that The Company does not guarantee that any completed project will remain free from problems and/or errors and that The Company strongly advises that a website maintenance package is purchased with every website build package to ensure the Client’s purchased website remains up-to-date and error-free.